ddasilva/dotfiles/README.md

 # Daniel's Dotfiles

 This repository is for my own personal use syncing config files between various systems.
-Feel free to take a look and take what is useful.
+Feel free to take a look and use what is useful.

 # Setup
 ```bash